adamgillessen/monopoly/README.md

 Resources - assorted development information

 ## Todos:
-2. Only include update info in board\_sync?
-Say if player 1 bought property 2, then in the message, inside the "cells" section, only contians: _(Since this is the only value that could change)_

-	> "2": {
-	>     "id": 2
-	>     "owner": 1
-	> }
-3. Update the login screen background due to issues with sizing of the browser window.
+1. Update the login screen background due to issues with sizing of the browser window.

 ## Presentation 1